 BCI Membership provides Business Continuity professionals worldwide a formal route to achieve international recognition and status through the accreditation of their technical and professional competency in business continuity by a recognised professional body.

-Successful accreditation by the BCI leads to an internationally recognised post-nominal designation or Statutory membership grade that provides global assurance of technical and professional competency.
+Successful accreditation by the BCI leads to an internationally recognised post-nominal designation or certification membership grade that provides global assurance of technical and professional competency.

 BCI Membership offers many opportunities, face to face and online, including a wide range of tools and resources, for the development of professionals currently working in this growing industry or considering on embarking on a career in it.

 BCI Membership is designed for:

 - Business Continuity professionals seeking international recognition of their professional and technical competency in the business continuity discipline through certification by a recognised professional body